 Types of targeted therapy

-There are two main types of targeted therapy:
+There are 2 main types of targeted therapy:

 Small-molecule drugs.
 Drugs called “small-molecule drugs”can block the process that helps cancer cells multiply and spread.
-These drugs are usually pills you take.
-Angiogenesis inhibitors are one example of this type of targeted therapy.
+These drugs are usually taken as pills.
+Angiogenesis inhibitors are an example of this type of targeted therapy.
 These drugs keep tissue around the tumor from making blood vessels.
 Angiogenesis is the name for making new blood vessels.
 A tumor needs blood vessels to bring it nutrients.
 The nutrients help it grow and spread.
 Anti-angiogenesis therapies starve the tumor by keeping new blood vessels from developing.

 Matching a patient to a treatment

 Studies show that not all tumors have the same targets.
 So the same targeted treatment will not work for everyone.
 For example, a gene called KRAS (pronounced kay-rass) controls the growth and spread of a tumor.
 About 40% of colorectal cancers have this gene mutation.
-When this happens, the targeted therapies cetuximab (Erbitux) and panitumumab (Vectibix) do not work.
-The American Society of Clinical Oncology (ASCO) recommends that patients with metastatic colorectal cancer have their tumors tested for KRAS mutations.
-This helps your doctor give you the most effective treatment.
+When this happens, the targeted therapies cetuximab (Erbitux) and panitumumab (Vectibix) are not effective.
+If you have colorectal cancer, it is helpful to be tested for the KRAS mutation.
+This would help your doctor give you the most effective treatment.
 It also protects you from unnecessary side effects.
-And you do not have to pay for drugs that probably will not help.
+You also do not have to pay for drugs that probably will not help.

 Examples of targeted therapies

 Breast cancer.
 About 20% to 25% of all breast cancers have too much of a protein called human epidermal growth factor receptor 2 (HER2, pronounced her-too).
 This protein makes tumor cells grow.
-ASCO and the College of American Pathologists recommend HER2 testing for everyone with invasive breast cancer.
 If the cancer is HER2 positive, several targeted therapies are available.
 Learn more about targeted therapy for breast cancer.